Kron4ek/minecraft-vortex-launcher/README.md

 ---
 ## Special thanks to
-- skvlk78, who contributed to French
+- skvlk78, who contributed to the French translation,
-- bozg, who contributed to Portuguese
+- bozg, who contributed to the Portuguese tranlation,
-- And [mewity](https://github.com/daodov), who contributed to Ukranian
+- And [mewity](https://github.com/daodov), who contributed to the Ukranian translation.

-For providing with translations!
 ## License

 [GPLv3](https://github.com/stuxvii/acid-launcher/blob/master/LICENSE.txt)